alyssadata/AI-Foundations-Framework-Differentiation/00_framework_differentiation.md

 ## Non-Reduction Principle

-AI Foundations may intersect with programming, anthropomorphism, AI consciousness, companion systems, personalization, and model behavior.
+AI Foundations intersects with programming, anthropomorphism, AI consciousness, companion systems, personalization, and model behavior.

 Intersection is not equivalence.